teddy-ambona/financial-data-api/terraform/README.md

 ### C - Create VPC

+If you are new to this, a goood explanation of what VPCs are is detailed in [AWS VPC Core Concepts in an Analogy and Guide](https://start.jcolemorrison.com/aws-vpc-core-concepts-analogy-guide/).

-It's best practice to create 1 VPC per application that you want to deploy and ideally 1 account per app, per envrionement to limit blast radius.
+It's [best practice](https://www.hyperglance.com/blog/aws-vpc-security-best-practices/) to create 1 VPC per application that you want to deploy and ideally 1 account per app, per environment to limit blast radius.

 module paths: